4W4I5/Semester-8-Notes/AML/Sessional 1 Prep/Sessional 1 Prep Notes.md

 ---

-# Lecture 6: High Dimensional Data
+# Lecture 6: High Dimensional Data & PCA

 ## **High Dimensional Data**

 High-dimensional data refers to datasets with a large number of attributes (features), often exceeding the number of observations.
 This presents unique challenges in data analysis, visualization, and machine learning.

-### **Characteristics of High-Dimensional Data**
+- ### **Characteristics of High-Dimensional Data**
 	- **High Feature Count** : Datasets often contain hundreds or thousands of attributes, making them complex to analyze.
+More columns(D) than rows (n)
 	- **Computational Complexity** : More features lead to higher processing time and memory usage.
 	- **Feature Redundancy** : Many attributes may be correlated, adding unnecessary complexity.
 	- **Data Sparsity** : High-dimensional data often contains mostly zero or missing values, making meaningful patterns difficult to extract.

-### **Challenges in High-Dimensional Data**
+- ### **Challenges in High-Dimensional Data**
 	1. **Curse of Dimensionality** : As dimensions increase, data points become sparsely distributed, reducing model effectiveness.
 	2. **Overfitting** : Models trained on too many features tend to memorize noise instead of learning useful patterns.
 	3. **High Computational Costs** : Processing and storing high-dimensional datasets require substantial computing resources.
 	4. **Difficulty in Visualization** : Human interpretability decreases as dimensions increase.
 	5. **Feature Irrelevance** : Many features may be redundant or uninformative, lowering model efficiency.

-### **Techniques for Handling High-Dimensional Data**
+- ### **Techniques for Handling High-Dimensional Data**

-#### **Dimensionality Reduction Techniques**
+	- #### **Dimensionality Reduction Techniques**
 		- **Principal Component Analysis (PCA)** : Converts correlated features into uncorrelated principal components.
 		- **Linear Discriminant Analysis (LDA)** : Focuses on maximizing class separability in classification problems.
 		- **t-SNE (t-Distributed Stochastic Neighbor Embedding)** : Non-linear technique for high-dimensional visualization.
 		- **Autoencoders** : Deep learning-based compression technique for feature extraction.

-#### **Feature Selection Methods**
+	- #### **Feature Selection Methods**
 		- **Filter Methods** : Select features based on statistical measures (e.g., correlation, mutual information).
 		- **Wrapper Methods** : Iteratively evaluate subsets of features using machine learning models.
 		- **Embedded Methods** : Feature selection occurs as part of model training (e.g., LASSO regression).

-#### **Regularization & Optimization Techniques**
+	- #### **Regularization & Optimization Techniques**
 		- **L1 & L2 Regularization** : Shrinks less important feature coefficients (e.g., Ridge, LASSO regression).
 		- **Ensemble Methods** : Combine multiple models to improve generalization.
 		- **Sparse Models** : Focus on the most essential nonzero attributes.
 		- **Visualization Techniques** : Utilize heatmaps, scatter plots, and dimensionality reduction to interpret data.

----

 ## **Principal Component Analysis (PCA)**

 PCA is a statistical technique used to reduce the dimensionality of data while preserving as much variance as possible.

-### **Why Use PCA?**
+- ### **Why Use PCA?**
 	- Reduces computational complexity and improves efficiency.
 	- Helps in visualizing high-dimensional data in lower dimensions.
 	- Mitigates overfitting by eliminating redundant features.
 	- Converts correlated features into uncorrelated principal components.

-### **How PCA Works**
+- ### **How PCA Works**

-6. **Standardization** : Scale features so they contribute equally to the analysis.
+	1. **Standardization** : Scale features so they contribute equally to the analysis.
-7. **Compute Covariance Matrix** : Identifies relationships between variables.
+	2. **Compute Covariance Matrix** : Identifies relationships between variables.
-8. **Compute Eigenvectors & Eigenvalues** : Determines the principal components.
+	3. **Compute Eigenvectors & Eigenvalues** : Determines the principal components.
-9. **Create Feature Vector** : Selects principal components that explain the most variance.
+	4. **Create Feature Vector** : Selects principal components that explain the most variance.
-10. **Recast Data Along Principal Component Axes** : Transforms data into a lower-dimensional space.
+	5. **Recast Data Along Principal Component Axes** : Transforms data into a lower-dimensional space.

-### **Detailed Steps in PCA**
+- ### **Detailed Steps in PCA**

-#### **1. Standardization**
+	- #### **1.
+Standardization**
 		- Ensures all features contribute equally by rescaling them to a mean of 0 and unit variance.
 		- Prevents certain features from dominating due to their larger scale.
+		- Use of Z-Standardization $\mathbf{Z}=\frac{X - \mu}{\sigma}$

-#### **2. Compute Covariance Matrix**
+	- #### **2.
+Compute Covariance Matrix**
 		- Measures the variance and relationship between each pair of features.
 		- Helps determine whether features are correlated and can be combined.

-#### **3. Compute Eigenvectors and Eigenvalues**
+	- #### **3.
+Compute Eigenvectors and Eigenvalues**
 		- Eigenvectors define the principal component directions.
 		- Eigenvalues represent the amount of variance captured by each principal component.

-#### **4. Create Feature Vector**
+	- #### **4.
+Create Feature Vector**
 		- Selects the top principal components that retain most of the dataset’s variance.
 		- Reduces dimensionality while preserving the most important information.

-#### **5. Recast Data Along Principal Components**
+	- #### **5.
+Recast Data Along Principal Components**
 		- Projects the original data onto the selected principal components.
 		- Results in a new dataset with fewer dimensions but minimal information loss.

----

 ## **Applications of PCA**